A (not too serious) look at 20 years of Oxford PPE outcomes.

 The reported probability for each class is the empirical frequency across all $N$ draws.
 Uncertainty from finite simulation is negligible ($\lt 0.1\text{pp}$ at $N = 50{,}000$); the reported $\pm 3\text{pp}$ uncertainty reflects model limitations rather than Monte Carlo error.

 Source data is extracted from Oxford PPE Final Honour School internal examiners' reports, 2011–2025.
-Mark distributions come from band data: the percentage of candidates achieving each class-level mark on each paper.
-79 papers are fitted in total — 63 via MLE on band data, 16 via method-of-moments from reported mean and standard deviation.
+Mark distributions come from band data (2017+) or reported summary statistics (2011–2016).
+79 papers are fitted in total.

-Two years receive special treatment:
+Two years are worth special mention: